-Third Sector Company’s Board Chairs Academy and Succession Planning workshops are nonprofit leadership development programs that offer a cohesive, informative, and affordable way to further your education.
+Third Sector Company’s Board Chairs Academy and Interim Executives Academy are nonprofit leadership development programs that offer a cohesive, informative, and affordable way to further your education.
 Learn about our thoughts on nonprofit leadership training and explore some options for continuing education for nonprofit leaders.

 Introduction to Nonprofit Leadership Training

-Third Sector Company’s mission is to foster leadership development and continuity for nonprofit professionals.
+Third Sector Company’s purpose is to foster leadership continuity solutions that help systems, organizations, and individuals to advance sustainable community causes.
 Understanding why continuing education is important for nonprofit leaders and exploring the skills and tools you need can help you get started in this process.

 The Importance of Continuing Education for Nonprofit Leaders